konstructio/kubefirst-docs/CONTRIBUTING.md

 > Note that it is copying the entire file, so it will overwrite the content to the targeted version.
 We may support updating only changes content in the future.

 We also provide a script to delete all the `versioned_docs` for a specific version.
-This is useful when updating documentation for a patch release.
+This is useful when updating documentation for a patch release when `v.next` had nothing new that should be only for the next minor or major release..

 ```shell
 npm run remove_version <version>